Download Regimen

 Numbers are computed from the production Regimen database as of May 23, 2026.
 The base population is users with at least one active compound, defined as a compound with at least one logged dose in the trailing 30 days.
 Paused, deleted, and historical-reference compounds are excluded.

-All percentages are rounded to the nearest 5% to avoid implying false precision.
+Percentages in this report are rounded to the nearest 5% to avoid implying false precision at this snapshot's sample size.
 Category percentages sum to more than 100% because users can run more than one category at once, and we count each user once per category they have an active compound in.
-No individual user data, no compound-level rankings beyond category share, and no geographic precision finer than country is used anywhere in this report.
+No individual user data and no geographic precision finer than country is used anywhere in this report.

 Important